-- Having a clear vision, which is an agreed formal statement of the organisation's purpose and intended outcomes containing appropriate performance indicators, which provide the basis for the organisation's overall strategy, planning and other decisions. - Specifying the intended impact on, or changes for, stakeholders including citizens and service users.
-It could be immediately or over the course of a year or longer. - Delivering defined outcomes on a sustainable basis within the resources that will be available. - Identifying and managing risks to the achievement of outcomes - Managing service users' expectations effectively with regard to determining priorities and making the best use of the resources available. - Considering and balancing the combined economic, social and environmental impact of policies and plans when taking decisions about service provision. - Taking a longer-term view with regard to decision making, taking account of risk and acting transparently where there are potential
+- The key processes and arrangements Sandwell Council has in place to demonstrate compliance with the principles of good governance - Having a clear vision, which is an agreed formal statement of the organisation's purpose and intended outcomes containing appropriate performance indicators, which provide the basis for the organisation's overall strategy, planning and other decisions. - Specifying the intended impact on, or changes for, stakeholders including citizens and service users.
+It could be immediately or over the course of a year or longer. - Delivering defined outcomes on a sustainable basis within the resources that will be available. - Identifying and managing risks to the achievement of outcomes - Managing service users' expectations effectively with regard to determining priorities and making the best use of the resources available. - Considering and balancing the combined economic, social and environmental impact of policies and plans when taking decisions about service provision. - Taking a longer-term view with regard to decision making, taking account of risk and acting transparently where there are potential conflicts between the organisation's intended outcomes and short-term factors such as the political cycle or financial constraints. - Determining the wider public interest associated with balancing conflicting interests between achieving the various economic, social and environmental benefits, through consultation where possible, in order to ensure appropriate trade-offs. - · Ensuring fair access to services.

 - The council's Corporate Plan sets out how the council aims to achieve its ambitious Vision 2030 to deliver positive outcomes for the people of Sandwell.
-The Plan is supported by the council's Medium Term Financial Strategy which ensures that resources are targeted towards achievement of the council's priorities. - The council uses its combined spending power to work towards sustainable social and economic benefits. - The Black Country Core Strategy makes a valuable contribution to shaping future development, improving the safety and security of the area and reducing crime and disorder within the Borough and is linked into the West Midlands Combined Authority Strategic Economic Plan. - Annual reports including Scrutiny, Audit, Safeguarding Boards, provide details of performance against service specific activities. - • - Each directorate has a business plan which sets out performance standards.
+The Plan is supported by the council's Medium Term Financial Strategy which ensures that resources are targeted towards achievement of the council's priorities. - The council uses its combined spending power to work towards sustainable social and economic benefits. - The Black Country Core Strategy makes a valuable contribution to shaping future development, improving the safety and security of the area and reducing crime and disorder within the Borough and is linked into the West Midlands Combined Authority Strategic Economic Plan. - Annual reports including Scrutiny, Audit, Safeguarding Boards, provide details of performance against service specific activities. - Each directorate has a business plan which sets out how they will contribute to the delivery of the Council's corporate aims and objectives. - The MySandwell customer portal provides data derived from customer feedback for the use of service areas to direct improvements. - Value for money is assessed through External Audit, the Audit and Risk Assurance Committee reviews, service reviews and other external inspections. - A Strategic Risk Register identifies the key risks which may impact upon the delivery of key priorities and appropriate mitigating actions.
+This is regularly considered by the Audit and Risk Assurance Committee. - Decision making reports consider the sustainability of proposals as well as health, social value and financial implications. - Cabinet Workshop meetings are regularly held to set the strategic direction and identify priorities in response to available resources, identified need, statistical evidence and citizen feedback.